jessietrudeau/jessietrudeau.github.io/_pages/research.md

 <br>
 <br>

 However, the reality is more nuanced.
 Professional politicians strike a range of deals in which they retain their agency in mutually beneficial partnerships with criminal organizations.
-The first major contribution of this book manuscript is to put forth a new conceptual framework characterizing the candidate as a <em>partner<em> who strikes electoral bargains with organized crime, in addition to the more limiting archetypes of pawn, criminal, or partisan.
+The first major contribution of this book manuscript is to put forth a new conceptual framework characterizing the candidate as a <em>partner</em> who strikes electoral bargains with organized crime, in addition to the more limiting archetypes of pawn, criminal, or partisan.
 I provide empirical evidence to characterize the nature of such deals, including the terms of trade and broader institutional conditions that make such deals more likely.

 <br>
 <br>